jonathandion/mono/packages/eslint-config-all/README.md

 - Lint and format code (No Prettier)
 - Designed to work with TypeScript, React
-- Supports lint for json, yaml, markdown files
+- Lint support for json, yaml, markdown files

 ## Install